We also run projects using music, radio drama and other media to help communities tell their stories and address issues they are facing.

 Where do we work?

-We have worked in Brazil, Honduras, Mexico, Angola, Cameroon, Chad, The Gambia, Guinea, Kenya, Madagascar, Mali, Nigeria, South Africa, Tanzania, Palestine, India, Malaysia, Nepal, Trinidad and Tobago, Zambia, the UK, the Marshall Islands and the Comoros Islands, but we can send equipment, engineers and trainers to almost anywhere in the world.
+We have worked in Brazil, Honduras, Mexico, Angola, Cameroon, Chad, The Gambia, Guinea, Kenya, Madagascar, Mali, Nigeria, South Africa, South Sudan, Tanzania, Palestine, India, Malaysia, Nepal, Trinidad and Tobago, Zambia, the UK, the Marshall Islands, the Philippines and the Comoros Islands, but we can send equipment, engineers and trainers to almost anywhere in the world.

 Our shippers offer some of the best rates available for sea and airfreight to Africa, Latin America, the Middle East, the South Pacific and Asia.

-Please click on the map below to find out more about a specific project or visit our blog page for our latest news.
+Please click on the map below to find out more about a specific project or visit our facebook page for our latest news.

 It does not have to cost a fortune to set up your radio station and start broadcasting.
 We can help you to choose the equipment that will be most suitable for your needs and budget.